Main Street America Insurance: The Horan Review

 Commercial Coverage

-It protects business owners who face potential lawsuits since frequent customers or guests will be on-site and can incur injuries on the premises.
+It can help business owners who face potential lawsuits since frequent customers or guests will be on-site and can incur injuries on the premises.
 We’re talking accountants and attorneys with storefront offices, bike repair shops, hair salons, and other businesses.

 Policyholders can also upgrade their insurance to include replacement coverage for their building or personal property belonging to the business.